Please follow the guidelines before, during, and after your procedure to ensure that your procedure & recovery goes smoothly:

 - If you wear contact lenses or glasses, bring a case for their safekeeping.
 We provide containers for removable dentures and bridgework.

 - Please do not take any medication after midnight unless instructed by your physician or our office.
 If you take medications on a daily basis for heart disease, blood pressure, seizure disorders, or asthma, you may continue taking them with a small sip of water.
-If you take aspirin, blood thinning medications or herbal supplements, please notify your physician and anesthesiologist.
+If you take aspirin, blood thinning medications or herbal supplements, please notify your physician.
 Failure to do so may result in the cancellation of your procedure.

 Day of Your Procedure